-SEO Workflow: Dig into website analytics, optimize on- and off-page SEO, update content, perform keyword research, evaluate results, and monitor algorithm changes.
+SEO Workflow: Dig into website analytics, optimize on-page SEO, update content, perform keyword research, evaluate results, and monitor algorithm changes.

 Paid Search Workflow: Pinpoint audience research, budget, identify keywords, write copy, create landing pages, design graphics, conduct tests and experiments, and track results.

 Email Marketing Workflow: Segment audiences, outline content, write content, create accompanying graphics, and track results.